ZeroBsd/sx/README.md

 	})

 	// throws, if the input variable (bool) was true.
-The text will be encapsulated in an error sx.ThrowIf(throws, "This is throws as an error if throws is true.
+The text will be encapsulated in an error sx.ThrowIf(throws, "This is thrown as an error if throws is true.
 Internally, this panics with an error")

 	// if the above didn't throw, we return a valid number.
 In this case, the type argument is inferred return sx.NewResultFrom(42)